nmajor/nmajor.com/src/_posts/2018-03-21-get-a-facebook-page-access-token-that-never-expires.md

 - facebook
 hero: "/uploads/2018/03/21/So, let's take it to the streets and celebrate our freedom!.png"
 ---
+With the facebook API, page tokens can often be used in place of user tokens.
+This is very useful because if you are doing something with a business, its not ideal to have to use your own user token for everything.
+However, if you don't want to have to recreate a new token all the time, you have to go through the process of getting a long-lived page access token.

 **IMPORTANT! -** Make sure that your user has permissions to access both the Facebook page and the Facebook groups, and make sure that the Facebook groups are linked to the Facebook page!

 Now lets talk about some definitions: